EuroPython/website/data/pages-content/sponsor/information.md

 <details>
   <summary><h4 id="recruiting-session">Recruiting session</h4></summary>

-The 45 min recruiting session will take place during one of the Conference Days (17-19 July).
-The exact details will be confirmed at a later date along with the conference schedule.
+The 45 min recruiting session will take place on 20 July at between 16:05-16:35 CEST in room South Hall 2A.
+You can refer to the [schedule](/schedule/2023-07-20) for more details.

 The recruiting session will give each sponsor a chance to give a 3 minute pitch, presenting their company and their job offers.
 Attendees can then go to your